damiantw/laravel-roles/README.md

               $user->id => [
                   'ViEW_USER'
               ]
-              // User roleGroup will only have VIEW_USER Authority ]
+              // User roleGroup will only have the VIEW_USER authority ]
         );
     }